curryc2/Halibut_BioEcon/R/README.md

 Halibut_Plot_Fxns.R                        | Series of functions to plot different biological and fishery parameters by sex and age. beverton-holt-recruit.R                    | Beverton-Holt recruitment function parameterized with steepness. ricker-recruit.R                           | Ricker recruitment function parameterizied with steepness.
+C-to-F.R                                   | Finds fishing mortality rate that would produce a specified catch for each fishing sector, given abundance and selectivity.
+F-to-C.R                                   | Calculates catch by fishing sector for a specified fishing mortality rate, given abundance and selectivity. read-update-params.R                       | Function that reads in parameter values from Halibut Model Inputs.xlsx, and updates life history and selectivity parameters in the halibut object. extract-params.R                           | Extracts and renames parameters from the Halibut object for use in the bio-fishery simulation framework.

 Credit:
 =============